LlewBach/aj-builder/README.md

 Having compressed the images, Lighthouse performance for the index page on mobile has gone from 50 to 93, but for desktop it's dropped from 93 to 82...

+I think now that I've deployed the page to GitHub Pages, I need to wait a bit longer before testing after a recent commit.
+I tried the same test later and performance came back 100.

-Moving on, I added alt-text to all the index.html images.
+I added alt-text to all the index.html images.
 I then added aria-labels to all div background images on the other pages, as well as role="img".
 I then filled in the alt text for the bootstrap carousel.
+This brought the accessibility score up to 94.
+Lighthouse is telling me I need to add link text to my footer icon links on small screens.
+This I did with aria-labels.
+On the advice of GPT-4 I also added `rel="noopener noreferrer"` to all external links.

+Under SEO feedback I can see that I need to add a unique meta description to each page.